If you are facing kidnapping charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 • Reputation in the community

-• Even though kidnapping cases can be technical and complex, they can be successfully defended with the help of a skilled and experienced lawyer
+• Even though kidnapping cases can be technical and complex, they can be successfully defended with the help of a Strategic Criminal Defence lawyer

 Examples of Kidnapping Charges

-Here are some common examples of kidnapping and unlawful confinement:
+Here are some examples of what could lead to kidnapping charges in Toronto:

 • Holding someone against their will in a location